Skip to Content

 Why Applesauce and Peanut Butter Are Great for Dogs

-• Applesauce adds natural sweetness and fiber without added sugar—perfect for sensitive canine stomachs.
+• Applesauce adds natural sweetness and fiber without added sugar, making it a popular choice in homemade dog treats.

-Why Make Baked Peanut Butter Applesauce Dog Treats
+Why You’ll Love These Peanut Butter Applesauce Dog Treats

-Because your pup deserves more than mystery-filled store-bought snacks.
-These healthy homemade dog treats are baked with ingredients you actually recognize—no preservatives, no fillers, just pure love in every crunchy bite.
+Because your pup deserves more than mystery-filled snacks from a box.
+These healthy homemade dog treats are made with ingredients you recognize, and that means more control over what goes into every bite.

-The best part?
-Total control.
-You choose the ingredients, shape the cookies, and serve up a batch your dog can safely enjoy.
-These peanut butter applesauce dog biscuits bring tail wags, happy eyes, and snack-time bliss.
-Once they taste the peanut butter magic, there’s no going back.
+The best part is total control.
+You choose the ingredients, shape the cookies, and serve up treats your dog can safely enjoy.
+Once your pup gets a taste of these peanut butter applesauce dog biscuits, snack time may never be the same.

 Spoil Your Pup With These Irresistible Applesauce Dog Treats

 Our furry crew—Jeb, Molly, Tink, and sweet Bailey Mae—can’t get enough of them.
-Whether you’re rewarding good behavior or just feeling a little extra generous, these natural dog treats are a heartfelt way to make tails wag and eyes light up.
+Whether you’re rewarding good behavior, filling the treat jar, or baking a special batch for a dog birthday or gotcha day, these natural dog treats are always a good idea.

 Easy, Aromatic & Kid-Approved

-These peanut butter applesauce dog treats are as easy as they are tail-waggingly delicious—and they smell like fresh-baked cookies while they’re in the oven.
-Seriously, don’t be surprised if the whole family (two-legged and four) comes sniffing around.
+These peanut butter applesauce dog treats are as easy as they are tail-waggingly delicious, and they smell like fresh-baked cookies while they’re in the oven.
+Don’t be surprised if the whole family comes wandering into the kitchen to see what’s baking.

 Pro Tip: Always use natural peanut butter that’s free of xylitol—this artificial sweetener is toxic to dogs.
 Check the label to keep tails wagging safely!

-Make It Cute (and Click-Worthy!): How to Shape Your Peanut Butter Applesauce Dog Treats
+Make It Cute: How to Shape Your Peanut Butter Applesauce Dog Treats

 Affiliate Favorite: These bone and paw print cookie cutters are my go-to—they turn every batch into boutique-level cuteness.
 Perfect for gifting, blog photos, or just a little extra charm on your cookie sheet.

-Sure, your pup won’t care if it’s a star or a blob—but let’s be honest, you will.
+Sure, your pup won’t care if the treat is a star or a blob—but let’s be honest, you will.

 Peanut Butter Applesauce Dog Treat Recipe at a Glance